conortierney/pands-project/README.md

 -------------------------------------------------------------------------------------------

-# Fisher's Iris Dataset history
+# Fisher's Iris Dataset

 The Fisher's Iris dataset is a widely used dataset in data analysis and statistics.
 It contains measurements of the various physical features of 3 types of Iris flowers, namely Setosa, Versicolor, and Virginica.
-It consistes of 50 records for each of the 3 species.
+It consists of 50 records for each of the 3 species.
 The dataset was created by Ronald Fisher in 1936 to show how discriminant analysis can tell different types of plants apart.
-It's a well-known dataset for exploratory data analysis, classification, clustering, and visualization purposes [1] [2].
+It's a well-known dataset for exploratory data analysis, classification, clustering, and visualization purposes.

-refe here: Iris dataset contains five columns such as Petal Length, Petal Width, Sepal Length, Sepal Width and Species Type.
+The data set contains 5 columns such as Petal Length, Petal Width, Sepal Length, Sepal Width and Species type.
+[1], [2]
-Iris is a flowering plant, the researchers have measured various features of the different iris flowers and recorded digitally. [ geeks].

 Image of the Iris flower species [2]